initbiz/initbiz.github.io/cumuluscore/index.md

 Clusters' usernames are unique strings to be used in URLs so that URLs can be changed by the client the way they want to.
 The same feature on Facebook and Twitter is called `username` so we decided to use the name `username` as well.

 Using usernames has to be enabled in general Cumulus settings (`using usernames in URLs`).
-By default Cumulus will use cluster's slug.
+By default, Cumulus will use the cluster's slug.

 ## Developer guide